umerrauf6/A-Scheduling-Algorithms-Simulator/README.md

 4. Start the development server:
     ``` BASH
-    cd src
-    python3 backend.py
+    python3 src/backend.py
     ```
    The backend server will start running on http://localhost:8000

 5. Access the API:
   The backend server will be running at http://localhost:8000.
   If everything is set up correctly, you should see the following message: {"Hello": "World"}

 6. To access the API documentation, go to http://localhost:8000/docs.